dragon7-fc/misc/algorithm/LeetCode/[Medium] [Solution] 413. Arithmetic Slices.md

 * Space complexity : $O(n)$.
 The depth of the recursion tree goes upto $n-2$.

-##Approach #5 Dynamic Programming [Accepted]:
+## Approach #5 Dynamic Programming [Accepted]:
 **Algorithm**

 In the last approach, we start with the full range $(0,n-1)$, where $n$ is the number of elements in the given $A$ array.
-We can observe that the result for the range $(0,i)$ only depends on the elements in the range (0,i)(0,i) and not on any element beyond this range.
+We can observe that the result for the range $(0,i)$ only depends on the elements in the range $(0,i)$ and not on any element beyond this range.
 Thus, we can make use of Dynamic Programming to solve the given problem.

-We can make use of a 1-D dpdp with number of elements equal to $n$. $dp[i]$ is used to store the number of arithmetic slices possible in the range $(k,i)$ and not in any range $(k,j)$ such that $j<i$.
+We can make use of a 1-D $dp$ with number of elements equal to $n$. $dp[i]$ is used to store the number of arithmetic slices possible in the range $(k,i)$ and not in any range $(k,j)$ such that $j<i$.
 Again, $k$ refers to the minimum index possible such that $(k,j)$ constitutes a valid Arithmetic Slice.

-Instead of going in the reverse order as in the recursive approach, we can start filling the dpdp in a forward manner.
+Instead of going in the reverse order as in the recursive approach, we can start filling the $dp$ in a forward manner.
 The intuition remains the same as in the last approach.
 For the $i^{th}$ element being considered, we check if this element satsfies the common difference criteria with the previous element.
 If so, we know the number of new arithmetic slices added will be $1+dp[i-1]$ as discussed in the last approach.
-The sumsum is also updated by the same count to reflect the new arithmetic slices added.
+The $sum$ is also updated by the same count to reflect the new arithmetic slices added.

-The following animation illustrates the dpdp filling process.
+The following animation illustrates the $dp$ filling process.

 ![413_1_1](img/413_1_1.png)
 ![413_1_2](img/413_1_2.png)